aboudou/tinylaserturret/README.md

 Optionnaly, you'll need a 3D printer to build the turret.

-You can find all the schematics into “doc/ArduTemperatureMonitor.fzz”, to open with [Fritzing](http://fritzing.org/).
+You can find all the schematics and PCB into “doc/TinyLaserTurret.fzz”, to open with [Fritzing](http://fritzing.org/).

 How to use TinyLaserTurret
 --------------------------